vickeyshrestha/ap0006_stock_trader/readme.md

 - run docker-compose.yaml on one of the available servers to bring all the image's instances up and running
 <br> `c:/> docker-compose -f docker-compose.yaml up -d` (To bring up all docker instances)
 <br> `c:/> docker-compose -f docker-compose.yaml down` (To bring down all docker instances)
+- For easiness, a Makefile is also included

 ![img.png](img.png)

-You can either inspect the logs using regular docker logs <container_id> command, or use the included NATS-WebUI to monitor the nats server:
+You can inspect the logs using regular docker logs <container_id> command, or for advanced users, use the included NATS-WebUI to monitor the nats server:
 1. Go to http://localhost:8091/
 2. Click Add Server button on top right
 3. Set: